 - Be calm and don’t let others manipulate you to express your views in anger

 Group discussion helps with the assessment of a person’s ability to put forward his/her perspective about the topics for group discussion; it also provides the moderator with a glimpse into the various aspects of the personality like anger management and keeping a cool head, it also shows how they navigate through difficult positions thrown at them.
-So in most recruitments, the employers prefer having a GD, especially where there is people-to-people interaction in that job role.
+So in most recruitments, employers prefer having a GD, especially where there is people-to-people interaction in that job role.